nodejs/admin/GITHUB_ORG_MANAGEMENT_POLICY.md

 The [Node.js admin repository][nodejs/admin] serves as the central location for managing Node.js GitHub Organization administrative activities.
-Only Node.js GitHub Organization owners and TSC members to the Node.js admin repository.
+Only Node.js GitHub Organization owners and TSC members have write permissions to the Node.js admin repository.

 ## Organization Roles